whisperLiang/Pao-Ding/README.md

-# Cross-Cloud-Ladder
+# Pao-Ding
-Cross-Cloud Ladder: a generalized framework for distributed collaborative inference of DNN models
+Pao-Ding: Automatic DNN Parsing and Decomposition for Collaborative Inference